learn-co-students/nyc-mhtn-se-020121/11-Rails-Associations/README.md

 12. fire up the server: `rails s`
 13. go have fun with your page — try to break it!
 **AND OF COURSE YOU DON’T HAVE TO FOLLOW THIS!** My point is only that for me it felt overwhelming and I developed a structure/habit that helped me not panic and not forget to e.g. test!

+### what we will do now:
+1. set up the routes for the visits (new and create)
+2. create a link that allows us to create a new instance
+3. write the actions in the controller
+4. write up the view (new) for the visit
+5. display the associations on the place profile